Airlines can stop drunk passengers from boarding flight: German court | DW | 25.10.2019

 It was the captain who ultimately decided to expel the couple from the plane and not allow them to fly from Brisbane to Dubai.

-The court ruled that this evidence was "sufficient" that the passengers were too incapacitated to fly due to their use of alcohol.
+The court ruled that this evidence was "sufficient" that the passengers were incapacitated from flying because of alcohol.

 The airline is therefore not required to pay any money to the plaintiff.